roma-patel/notebook/text/posts/summers.md

 another advising meeting with ellie at google. everything is rushed, but we continue our discussion - at the office, in the lift, walking on the street and in between conference room meetings. there is always so much to say and update on and think about with coordination and RSA and vision, grounding, prototypes, exemplars.

-google funded happy hour at an (underground?) bar. dipanjan's stories inevitably involve pizza and his sons and are somehow always entertaining.
+a google funded happy hour at an (underground?) bar. dipanjan's stories inevitably involve pizza and his sons and are somehow always entertaining.

 two entire days of NYU conference rooms, fixing down workflows, subteams, model architectures and objectives. breaking for dinner and drinks and reconvening the next day.